 These dogs have mild temperaments and friendly natures.
 They are overjoyed to spend time with humans and horses alike, and will treat your horse with reverence.
 With proper training, Golden Retrievers will learn all their signs of stress and back off when necessary.
 However, being as empathetic as they are, horses are typically at ease in the presence of Golden Retrievers.

-These four dogs have a head start when it comes to a positive relationship with horses.
-They don’t need to expend as much effort to become friends.
+These are just a few dog breeds that work well with horses and tend to have a headstart in building positive relationships with them.
+They often don’t need to expend as much effort to become friends.
 However, many breeds can be taught to coexist with horses if they’re trained from a very early age with exposure and obedience.